ros2/design/articles/101_build_tool.md

 The tool only supports CMake-based packages and builds each package in topological order using the command sequence common for CMake packages: `cmake`, `make`, `make install`.
 While each package can parallelize the build of its targets the packages are processed sequentially even if they are not (recursive) dependencies of each other.

+### catkin_tools

+[catkin_tools](https://catkin-tools.readthedocs.io/) is provided by a standalone Python package used to build ROS 1 packages.
+It was developed after `catkin_make` / `catkin_make_isolated` to build packages in parallel as well as provide significant usability improvements.
+The tool supports building CMake packages and builds them in isolation as well as supports parallelizing the process across packages.

 ### ament_tools

 `ament_tools` is provided by a standalone Python 3 package used to build ROS 2 packages.
 It was developed to bootstrap the ROS 2 project, is therefore only targeting Python 3, and works on Linux, MacOS and Windows.
 In addition to CMake packages it also supports building Python packages and can infer meta information without requiring an explicit package manifest.
-The tool performs an "isolated" build like `catkin_make_isolated` (one CMake invocation per package) but also parallelizes the build of packages which have no (recursive) dependencies on each other.
+The tool performs an "isolated" build like `catkin_make_isolated` and `catkin_tools` (one CMake invocation per package) and also parallelizes the build of packages which have no (recursive) dependencies on each other (like `catkin_tools`).

-### catkin_tools

-[catkin_tools](https://catkin-tools.readthedocs.io/) is provided by a standalone Python package used to build ROS 1 packages.
-It was developed after `catkin_make` / `catkin_make_isolated` to build packages in parallel as well as provide significant usability improvements.
-The tool supports building CMake packages and builds them in isolation as well as supports parallelizing the process across packages.

-### Naming
+## Naming

 The existing build tools are all named by the build system they are supporting.
 In general it should be possible for a build tool to support multiple different build systems.
 Therefore a name for a build tool being derived from a single build system might mislead the users that the tool only works for that specific build system.
-To avoid confusion of the user it would be beneficial if the build tool would have a different name to avoid implying an undesired correlation.
+To avoid confusion of the user the build tool should have a different unrelated name to avoid implying an undesired correlation.

-## Rationale

-Currently each of the existing tools performs similar tasks and duplicates a significant amount of the logic.
-Certain features are only available in some of the tools while other tools lack those.

-The reason to work on a single universal build tool comes down to reducing the effort necessary for development and maintenance.
-Additionally this makes new features developed for one ROS version / build system available to the other supported ROS versions / build systems.

 ## Requirements

 The unified build tool should provide a superset of the functionality provided by the existing tools.
 In the following a few use cases are described as well as desired software criteria.

+Other use cases which are not explicitly covered but are already supported by the existing tools (e.g. cross-compilation, `DESTDIR` support, building CMake packages without a manifest) should continue to work with the unified build tool.

 ### Use Cases